Particle accelerator: Synchrotrons

 To reach still higher energies, with relativistic mass approaching or exceeding the rest mass of the particles (for protons, billions of electron volts or GeV), it is necessary to use a synchrotron.
 This is an accelerator in which the particles are accelerated in a ring of constant radius.
 An immediate advantage over cyclotrons is that the magnetic field need only be present over the actual region of the particle orbits, which is much narrower than that of the ring.
 (The largest cyclotron built in the US had a 184 in magnet pole, whereas the diameter of synchrotrons such as the LEP and LHC is nearly 10 km.
 The aperture of the two beams of the LHC is of the order of a centimeter.)
 The LHC contains 16 RF cavities, 1232 superconducting dipole magnets for beam steering, and 24 quadrupoles for beam focusing.
 Even at this size, the LHC is limited by its ability to steer the particles without them going adrift.
-This limit is theorized to occur at 14TeV.
+This limit is theorized to occur at 14 TeV.

 However, since the particle momentum increases during acceleration, it is necessary to turn up the magnetic field B in proportion to maintain constant curvature of the orbit.
 In consequence, synchrotrons cannot accelerate particles continuously, as cyclotrons can, but must operate cyclically, supplying particles in bunches, which are delivered to a target or an external beam in beam "spills" typically every few seconds.

 Since high energy synchrotrons do most of their work on particles that are already traveling at nearly the speed of light c, the time to complete one orbit of the ring is nearly constant, as is the frequency of the RF cavity resonators used to drive the acceleration.